Geometria-Engine/docs-v2/physics/introduction-to-physics.md

 model->AddScript<BoxCollider>();
 ```

-And if we compile and run it, well, nothing happens...
+And if we compile and run it, well, nothing changed...
 But the object is now part of the physics world! :D

 ![Result](./resources/square-1.png)

+Congrats!

+You successfully added a collider component to an object!

+Now in the next tutorial, its going to become more interesting, with the introduction of [**The Rigidbody**](/physics/the-rigidbody.md).

+See you there! :D